York Gin launches sustainable new bottles

 York Gin has launched a brand new range of bottles today - and the historical rebrand massively cuts their carbon footprint.

-The company’s new bespoke Yorkshire-made bottles weigh 20% less than the originals, and travel 20 miles rather than 600 from the previous manufacturer in France.
+The company’s new bespoke Yorkshire-made bottles are 42% lighter than the originals, and travel 20 miles rather than 600 from the previous manufacturer in France.
+This cuts the carbon cost of transport by 95%.

 The bottles - made by Leeds-based, sustainable bottle manufacturer Allied Glass - are 100% plastic free, with paper tamper seals and wood and cork stoppers.